dojoVader/dojovader.github.io/_posts/2024-20-09-Integration-Chrome-extension-with-Firebase.md

 ### Introduction

-This is a brief overview of integrating Firebase with a Chrome Extension.
-Firebase, developed by Google, is a platform designed for building mobile and web applications.
-In my case, I use Firebase Functions, Storage, and Authentication to manage Stripe subscriptions, handle user authentication, and trigger Firebase functions directly from the Chrome extension.
+This is a brief overview of integrating Firebase with Chrome Extension.
+Firebase is a platform designed for building mobile and web applications with real-time features.
+In my case, I use the Firebase SDK to manage Stripe subscriptions, handle user authentication, and trigger Firebase functions directly from the extension.

-Let's get started.
+So let's get started, I will walk you through the steps to integrate Firebase with your Chrome Extension.

 The steps are as follows:

 #### Step 1: Create a Firebase Project

 The first thing you need to do is to setup a Firebase Project for your extension.
 You can do this by going to the [Firebase Console](https://console.firebase.google.com/) and clicking on the "Add Project" button.
 You should select the Web option for the extension.
 ![Firebase Authentication](/assets/images/Firebase%20Project.png)

 #### Step 2: Add Firebase to your Chrome Extension